gocomet/css/README.md

-# Airbnb CSS / Sass Styleguide
+# CSS / Sass Styleguide

 *A mostly reasonable approach to CSS and Sass.
 Forked from Airbnb, and tweaked to suit ourselves a little better.*